adam2392/adam2392.github.io/_posts/academic/interview-questions.md

 I eat pizza on saturday w/ 30% chance and sunday w/ 40% chance.
 What is the probability that I eat pizza at least once over the weekend (i.e. Saturday and Sunday)?

 What is the range of probabilities possible for eating pizza at least once over the weekend if eating pizza on Sunday is dependent on Saturday.
-Use inclusion-exclusion principle.
+Use inclusion-exclusion principle and bounds on the P(A \cup B) events given P(A) and P(B).

 2. [Probability and Statistics + Coding]